 - Instead of spending hours gathering information about a supplier’s performance in order to decide whether or not to renew a contract, have a robot that pulls information from across the company including payment history, on-time delivery record and customer satisfaction levels

-If you would like more ideas to transform your procurement organization and stay competitive, please register for our webinar, “How to apply intelligent automation to procurement digital transformation.”
+If you would like more ideas to transform your procurement organization and stay competitive, please watch our webinar, “How to apply intelligent automation to procurement digital transformation.”